If your complaint against a lawyer was dismissed, you may be able to appeal that decision.

 ii. an explanation of the basis for the conflict; and

-iii. any supporting documentation pertaining to the conflict.
+iii. any supporting explanation pertaining to the conflict.

 The Appeal Panel will be notified if objections are raised and will make rulings on objections before deciding the appeal.
 The Appeal Panel will include its rulings on any objections as part of its written decision (Rule 86(7)).

-C. Authority: The Appeal Panel will review the Law Society’s complete file regarding your complaint.
+C. Authority: The Appeal Panel will review relevant material considered by the Executive Director or Delegate of the Executive Director regarding your complaint.

 The Appeal Panel can: